One ball, half court, 1+ workers, 1 feeder, 4 cones

 3. Bring in 2 defenders.

 The feeders are positioned adjacent to one another, instead of opposite - with an attacker and defender inside the square.
-Within the square, there will be 2 defenders and 1 attacker.
 The attacker can offload to either feeder.
 However, if the attacker cannot get free within 3 seconds OR the attacker is holding the side of the free feeder - the ball can swing to the free feeder.
 The ball can only be swung once, at which point it must be passed to the attacker.
 The attacker must still try to get free each time for the first feed.
-The practice allows the attacker to work on a 2 on 1 situation.

 Culture impacts how players work together, behave, feel and communicate.
 How can you as a coach help sculpt your team culture?